Austin College Bulletin 2021-2022

 Washington, D.C.
 20202

 FERPA also stipulates provisions concerning release of material in a student’s file to third parties.
 Austin College complies fully with the legislation and follows the guidelines issued by the Department of Education.
 The official statement of compliance by Austin College regarding the 1974 Family Educational Rights and Privacy Act is published in the Outback Guide.
-Any questions about these policies and procedures should be referred to the vice president for Student Affairs and Athletics.
+Any questions about these policies and procedures should be referred to the registrar.

 Austin College holds a single graduation celebration each year in May.
 Candidates completing the requirements for a degree during the spring term are expected to participate in baccalaureate and commencement ceremonies.
 Students who complete their degree requirements at other times of the year are invited to participate in the May commencement.